Last Updated on

 Best Uses: Hunting, For the Range, Birdwatching, Wildlife Observation

 This MeoStar B1 15X56 HD is a beast of an optic, and it’s deserving of its mammoth 43.28 ounce frame.
 Its huge HD, ED, Schott glass 56 mm objective lens are coated in everything there is from MeoBright to MeoShield within a fully waterproof and fog-proof house.

 So far, things have been quite online as far as ratings are concerned.
 But, this doesn’t mean it’s not a good optic.
-I think we’ve previously established that Meopta is deserving of more attention that it currently gets.
+I think we’ve previously established that Meopta is a great brand and deserves more attention than it currently gets.